rbisdorff/Digraph3/docSphinx/tutorial.rst

      92:  ['marb', 'saar', 'tri'] , credibility : 0.067
      93:  ['mnh', 'mu', 'stu'] , credibility : 0.133

-Here we observe indeed 93 such outranking circuits, like: *Berlin Humboldt* >= *Konstanz* >= *München* >= *Berlin Humboldt* (see :numref:`chordlessCircuits` circuit 29 above).
-In the *Copeland* ranking result (see :numref:`ninetiledHeatmap`), they appear in fact respectively at rank 10, 4 and 6.
+Here we observe indeed 93 such outranking circuits, like: *Berlin Humboldt* >= *Konstanz* >= *München* >= *Berlin Humboldt* supported by a (0.133 + 1.0)/2 = 56.7% majority of subjects [31]_ (see :numref:`chordlessCircuits` circuit 29 above).
+In the *Copeland* ranking result shown in :numref:`ninetiledHeatmap`, they appear positioned in fact respectively at rank 10, 4 and 6.

-The occurrence of so many outranking circuits in digraph *dg*, makes any *forced* linear ranking doubtful, independently of the specific ranking rule we might apply.
-To check therefore the quality of our previous *rating-by-ranking* result, we shall compute now a direct sorting into 9-tiles of the enrolment quality scores, without using any outranking digraph based ranking rule.
+The occurrence of so many outranking circuits in digraph *dg*, makes now any *forced* linear ranking doubtful, independently of the specific ranking rule we might apply.
+To effectively check the quality of our previous *rating-by-ranking* result, we shall compute now a direct sorting into 9-tiles of the enrolment quality scores, without using any outranking digraph based ranking rule.

 Rating the University enrolment quality by quantiles sorting ............................................................

-For this *rating-by-sorting* approach, we are going to use the :py:class:`sortingDigrahs.QuantilesSortingDigraph` constructor.
+For this *rating-by-sorting* approach, we are going to use the :py:class:`sortingDigrahs.QuantilesSortingDigraph` constructor for sorting the University enrolment qualities into lower-closed 9-tiles on the basis of our given performance tableau *t*.

 .. code-block:: pycon
    :name: nineTilesSorting
    :linenos:
-   :caption: Computing the 9-tiles sorting
+   :caption: Computing the lower-closed 9-tiles sorting of the 41 Universities

    >>> from sortingDigraph import QuantilesSortingDigraph
    >>> qs = QuantilesSortingDigraph(t,\